decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 required, we deployed ERC1056 smart contracts on the networks listed in the [registry repository](https://github.com/uport-project/ethr-did-registry#contract-deployments)

-Most networks use the default registry address: "0xdca7ef03e98e0dc2b855be647c39abe984fcf21b".
+Most networks use the default registry address: `0xdca7ef03e98e0dc2b855be647c39abe984fcf21b`.

 Since each Ethereum transaction must be funded, there is a growing trend of on-chain transactions that are authenticated via an externally created signature and not by the actual transaction originator.
 This allows for 3rd party funding services, or for receivers to pay without any fundamental changes to the underlying Ethereum architecture.
 These kinds of transactions have to be signed by an actual key pair and thus cannot be used to represent smart contract based Ethereum accounts.
 ERC1056 proposes a way of a smart contract or regular key pair delegating signing for various purposes to externally managed key pairs.
-This allows a smart contract to be represented, both on-chain as well as off-chain or in payment channels through temporary or permanent delegates.
+This allows a smart contract to be represented, both on-chain and off-chain or in payment channels through temporary or permanent delegates.

 For a reference implementation of this DID method specification see [3].